 Puget Sound was not only the most surprising dive on my journey, but also full of the renowned life in the Pacific Northwest.
 From wolf eels to giant octopus, the variety of life here was stunning.
 While cold water requires a dry suit to feel comfortable in the northern Pacific, the abundance of wildlife quickly made me forget the temperature.
 Both shore diving and charters are available to explore this underwater destination.

-The last state of my journey left an impression.
+The last state of my journey left an impression – Michigan.
 Captain Jitka Hanakova with Shipwreck Explorers navigated me to my first wooden wrecks.
 These historic ships met catastrophe in the wild waters of Lake Huron and Lake Michigan.
 From shallower recreational wrecks to deeper, more technically advanced dives, it is possible to travel back more than 100 years in history.

-I am thrilled to now join PADI as an AmbassaDiver to continue my mission to inspire others to care for and protect our natural environment and to start their own underwater adventure.
-Joining the AmbassaDiver program will help me inspire people to dive no matter where they live.
-I will also be able to share advice for aspiring photographers and encourage women in diving to follow their dreams.
+Through this journey, I’m thrilled to continue my mission to inspire others to care for and protect our natural environment and to start their own underwater adventure – no matter where they live.
+I also hope to inspire aspiring photographers and encourage women in diving to follow their dreams.